Hogan Lovells: Clare Harris, associate director of legal resourcing at Hogan Lovells

 How has your role changed during your time at the firm?

-What’s currently in your in-tray?
+What’s in your in-tray?

 What problem would you most like technology to solve?